 If you already had the wire plugged into the correct port or the issue isn’t gone, move on to the next step.

-A dedicated graphics is often not shipped with the system, unless you bought a prebuild PC; hence you must install the correct drivers upon plugging it in.
+Dedicated graphics are often not shipped with the system unless you bought a prebuild PC; hence you must install the correct drivers upon plugging it in.

-Your operating system may find some drivers from windows updates to run the graphics card if you are connected to the internet.
+If connected to the internet, your operating system may find some drivers from windows updates to run the graphics card.
 Still, these are not necessarily the best or latest drivers.

-A good first step is to uninstall the existing drivers, you need to uninstall the existing GPU drivers and install the latest ones from the manufacturer’s website (AMD or Nvidia).
+An excellent first step is to uninstall the existing drivers; you need to uninstall the current GPU drivers and install the latest ones from the manufacturer’s website (AMD or Nvidia).